sammy11111/kafka-iot/README.md

 python onboard.py
 ```
 This will copy `.env.template` to `.env` if not already created and start all services using `make up`.
+Once the .env file is created, populate the environmental variables with appropriate values.

+---

 ## Microservices Overview